dtaht/rtod/README.md

 ip route restore proto 50 < route_table_dump_file
 ````

-Unimplemented, as it has a flaw of not inserting the expires figure,
+de-implemented, as it has a flaw of not inserting the expires figure,
 and the whole point of rtod is to be able to survive abuse such
 as this.